hugolatendresse/aria/README.md

 Meet Aria, an AI Agent you can use for **A**ctuarial **R**eserving, **I**ndications, and **A**nalysis.

-Aria can answer simple questions ("When does ASOP 43 recommend doing a sensitivity analysis?") as well as handle complex tasks ("Please turn those loss runs in quarterly triangles and calculate ultimates").
-Aria can create & edit files, explore large projects, use the browser, and execute terminal commands.
+Aria can answer simple questions ("When does ASOP 43 recommend doing a sensitivity analysis?") as well as perform complex tasks ("Please turn those loss runs in quarterly triangles and calculate ultimates.").
+Aria can create and edit files, explore large projects, use the browser, and execute terminal commands.
 It has access to an extensive library of actuarial knowledge that it consults before making decisions.

 Aria is a VS Code Extension that writes, edits, and runs code for you when needed.
 It is not strictly necessary to know programming to use Aria, though that might be helpful for more complex tasks.
 Simpler tasks can be executed fully independently.

 ---

 <img align="right" width="340" src="https://github.com/user-attachments/assets/3cf21e04-7ce9-4d22-a7b9-ba2c595e88a4">